sealvault/sealvault/website/src/dev-docs/design/attack-tree.md

    by default protects the user from phishing attacks that rely on misidentifying the dapp that the user interacts with.
-2. When a user [cross-connects](./cross-connect.md) a key to a dapp, we reduce approval decisions to payment, listing a token, or sign in.
+2. When a user [cross-connects](./cross-connect.md) a key to a dapp, we reduce approval decisions to payment, pledge a token, or sign in.
 If we cannot guarantee the outcome, we refuse the request and prompt the user to continue with the [dapp key.](./dapp-keys.md)